NZJHRM Style and Submission Guidelines - For Publication

-Upon submitting your application via the website, you will receive an acknowledgement from the Secretariat of the Editor of the Journal.
+Upon submitting your application, you will receive an acknowledgement from the Secretariat of the Editor of the Journal.
 This acknowledgement will be your receipt of your article submission and will advise you of the time frame for processing your submission.

 Your submission will be assigned an article number for tracking purposes and any references to the author will be taken out so the reviewers only receive a blind copy.
 The Editor will forward on the blind copy of the submission to two subject matter experts.
 It is the aim of NZJHRM to complete reviews within 10 -12 weeks.

 Author/s will be subsequently emailed regarding the decision on their submission.
 If the author/s is/are requested to revise and resubmit work to ensure that it complies with our criteria for publication, then the author is given up to 8 weeks to resubmit their article to the Secretariat.
 The revised article will be forwarded to the Editor who will validate the requested changes have been made to the submission to comply with our publication criteria.

 On successful publication, the author will be notified electronically and the paper will be published on the NZ Journal of Human Resource Management at the earliest convenience of the journal.

 In summary, all submissions for consideration should compile with our style and submission guidelines and be sent to [email protected] in the first instance.